-Ever since I sat down and really looked at what we were spending on take-out, I have been on the search for quick, easy, and delicious meals to make for those late nights.
-Pasta is always a good fall-back on dish to have around the house.
-We do enjoy making our own pasta but for emergency meals, I always keep some dried pasta on hand, just in case.
-Another staple that I keep in the freezer is a little pancetta; it is a great addition to eggs, salads, and pasta.
-My take on Pasta Carbonara has become a regular guest at our dinner table.
-This recipe is a little salty.
-A little spicy.
-A little creamy.
+Ever since I sat down and really looked at what we were spending on take-out, I have been on the search for quick, and delicious meals to make for late nights.
+Having some dried pasta tucked away in the pantry helps with these quick last-minute meals.
+Another staple that I keep in the freezer is pancetta as it is a great addition to eggs, salads, and pasta.
+This recipe for a Spicy Pasta Carbonara is my take on Pasta Carbonara and it has become a regular guest at our dinner table.
+It is a little bit salty, creamy, and spicy.

 - 8 slices pancetta, small dice

 - 1/2 cup white wine

 - 1 tablespoon of butter

 - 2 coddled eggs, yolks only (I don’t like the texture of the runny whites with the pasta)

 - 1 pound spaghetti, cooked according to directions